adarsh-makarla/American-Sign-Language-Image-Classification/README.md

 **3. Training and Evaluation**

-We loaded the VGG-16 model with the pretrained ImageNet weights and image size of 200x200 pixels once again.
-Custom layers like Dense, Flatten, and Dropout were added to fine-tune the model by allowing it to learn complex combinations of features and further prevent overfitting.
+- We loaded the VGG-16 model with the pretrained ImageNet weights
+- Image size of 200x200 pixels
+- Custom layers like Dense, Flatten, and Dropout were added to fine-tune the model by allowing it to learn complex combinations of features and further prevent overfitting
-The same sklearn metrics were used to understand the model's performance.
+- The same sklearn metrics were used to understand the model's performance

 **4. Results**